IsaacHog/portfolio/odds_notifier_kambi_bet365/README.md

 ## Issue to Solve

 The goal is to:
-Alert favorable bets through a Telegram bot for specific bets above a threshold (`min_odds`) across multiple sportsbooks.
+Alert favorable bets through a Telegram bot for specific bets above a threshold (`min_odds`) across kambi and bet365 sportsbooks.

 **Note:** `min_odds` is determined by an external model, which is not included in this repository.